Marie-Adélaïde, Grand Duchess of Luxembourg: Reign

 At the time, the Luxembourgish Constitution granted the monarch extensive political powers.
 However, while her father and grandfather had largely stayed out of direct involvement in governance, Marie-Adélaïde was deeply interested in politics and took an active part in the government and the political life of the Grand Duchy.
 She was a devout Catholic, with strong religious convictions and very conservative political views.
-On the day of her ascension to the throne – 25 February 1912 – she refused to sign a new law reducing the role of Catholic priests within the education system.
+On the day of her accession to the throne – 25 February 1912 – she refused to sign a new law reducing the role of Catholic priests within the education system.
 Later, in 1915, she hesitated before appointing the mayors of Differdange and Hollerich, both known for their anticlerical views.

-With the outbreak of World War I, Luxembourg found itself in a dangerous position, unable to defend itself from German invasion because of its neutral status (see Treaty of London (1867)).
+With the outbreak of World War I, Luxembourg found itself in a dangerous position, unable to defend itself from German invasion because of its neutral status [see Treaty of London (1867)].
 When Germany violated Luxembourg's neutrality on 2nd August, on the pretext of safeguarding the railroads, Marie Adelaide and her government responded with formal protests.
 However, these protests proved ineffective in halting the subsequent military occupation of the country.

 Marie-Adélaïde and the government refrained from further opposing the German invasion, which spared the population of the Grand Duchy from military conflict on its soil, and resulted in the Germans leaving the Luxembourgish state intact during the occupation.
 During the war, Marie-Adélaïde, her sisters and their mother were personally involved in the work of the Red Cross in Luxembourg, and cared for both German and French soldiers.

 Political conflict in Luxembourg, however, continued.
 Diane Mozcar writes:

 The increasingly hostile leftists within Luxembourg seized on every excuse to discredit their royal opponent.
 Marie Adelaide was of German blood; she had agreed to her sister’s betrothal to a German prince; she went to the funeral of an elderly relative in Germany; she had received the Kaiser in her palace (she had, in fact, only learned of his proposed visit when he was already on his way), and apparently agreed, on the advice of her prime minister and against her better judgment, to receive the German commander when he entered the country.

 Meanwhile, in late 1915 the Grand Duchess caused controversy by dissolving the Chamber of Deputies to solve the deadlock faced by the Loutsch Ministry, which was composed of Party of the Right members and did not have a majority in the Chamber.
 Marie-Adélaïde ordered the Chamber dissolved and new elections held on 23 December 1915.
 This action was permissible under the Constitution, but regarded as unconventional, and provoked an outcry and long-term resentment among the socialists and liberals in parliament, who saw it as resembling a coup d'état.